MahanBig/Resource-Monitor-Web-UI/README.md

 #### You will also need the right dependencies and python libraries you will find these in the requirements.txt just pip install them all

 ## Config
-To add printers you will need to run the RicohReader.py once and while you have it running in the terinal type in the number 2 and press enter.
+To add printers you will need to run the RicohReader.py once and while you have it running in the terminal type in the number 2 and press enter.

 You will get a nice json file to edit and you can just do your edits and press submit and relaunch the python file.